seknox/trasa/website/docs/access-proxy/sshproxy.md

 * Copy its contents to /etc/ssh/ssh_known_hosts

 ##### 2.3.2 Configure Upstream Server
-* Go to authapp page in dashboard
+* Go to service page in dashboard
 * In App Config tab, download "Generate and Download" button
 * Copy the downloaded zip file to upstream server
 * Extract the files into /etc/ssh